 If you or a loved one has been injured and you suspect medical malpractice is at play, seek legal counsel as soon as possible.
 Speaking with a knowledgeable, experienced personal injury lawyer can help you determine what your next steps should be.
 Medical malpractice isn’t easy to prove—especially in cases of plastic surgery gone awry.

-At Aigen Law Firm, we’ll advocate on your behalf, making sure you receive the compensation you deserve.
+At Aigen Injury Law, we’ll advocate on your behalf, making sure you receive the compensation you deserve.
 We have the knowledge, experience, and resources necessary to help you seek justice for your injuries.
 Through our contingency-based fee system, you won’t pay any legal fees unless we are able to collect damage recovery for you.
 Please do not hesitate to contact us as soon as possible.